ZHKKKe/PPM/README.md

 - **Rich Diversity** - The images cover full/half body and various postures.
 - **High Resolution** - The resolution of images is between 1080p and 4k.

-Following is an example image:
+Below is an example image:

 <img src="doc/image/example.png" width="100%">